Young carer's assessment

 What happens next?

-Donna or Tim will be in touch with the family and referring professional.
+Chantelle or Tim will be in touch with the family and referring professional.
 A home visit and an Early Help Assessment will be completed.
 During this visit an action plan of support will be drawn up with the family.
-The statutory assessment complies with all current legislation which includes the Care Act 2014, the Children and Families Act 2014 and the Childrens Act 1989.
+The statuory assessment complies with all current legislation which includes the Care Act 2014, the Children and Families Act 2014 and the Childrens Act 1989.

 Some of the organisations we work with are: